Minor Mergers and Acquisitions

 - Broadening minor

 Since the late 1990s and until the burst of the 2008–09 global financial crisis, we have witnessed a dramatic increase in both domestic and international mergers and acquisitions (M&A) in Europe, the U.S. and in the rest of the world.
 Corporate finance theory suggests that takeovers and corporate restructuring can serve as an effective strategic tool for companies to respond to changes in the economic environment and, thus, create value for their shareholders.
 This course deals with mergers, acquisitions and other corporate restructuring activities in an international context.
 The course concentrates on the motives and strategic aspects of takeovers and restructuring, the valuation of firms involved in takeovers, the role of agency conflicts (between the management and the shareholders of a corporation) in takeovers, the effect of takeovers and restructuring on shareholder value and the practical aspects of the takeover process.
 It introduces the key principles and techniques of successful mergers, acquisitions, divestitures and leveraged buyouts.
 Next to taking a purely financial view, the course also looks at the psychological aspects of corporate restructuring transactions.
 For example, it has been shown that a lot of managers take over other firms simply because they are too confident about the value of the target, or because they want to boost their ego.
 The course discusses academic articles as well as anecdotal evidence about these irrational elements in M&A activity.
 Moreover, it discusses the impact of the 2008–2009 financial crisis on M&A and corporate restructuring activities throughout the world.
+This course addresses such crucial questions as: Why do takeover deals that looked great on paper fail in reality?
+How does one value companies acquiring, or being acquired?
+What is the best negotiation strategy?
+How can one properly manage risks when designing a deal?
+What does it take to make the “synergy” come to life?
+When do leveraged buy-outs make sense, and how can they be financed?

 - Being able to analyze a real-world M&A transaction rigorously and form an opinion about it.